dkorn/til.danielkorn.io/content/post/hub-cli.md

 ```shell
 $ hub pull-request -o
 ```
-Will open your default editor to insert the header and description, then lunch a new browser tab to view it.
+Will open your default editor to insert the header and description, then launch a new browser tab to view it.
 You can even add reviewers `[-r <REVIEWERS>]`

 * Clone a GitHub repo: